 Figure 5: skid resistance against speed predicted by the DFM for the Original Profile (yellow points), Profile 1 (red points) and Profile 2 (blue points).
 The vertical and horizontal axes represent respectively the friction coefficient and the speed per km/h.
-The left and right figures mean the same but in different scales of speed axis (respectively linear and logarithmic)
+The left and right figures mean the same but have different scales for the speed axis (respectively linear and logarithmic)

-The Original Profile embedding sufficient Microtexture and Macrotexture maintains high skid resistance almost all along the speed increase.
-It is from 40 km / h that is noted a slight drop of the skid resistance.
-This slight drop of the skid resistance draws attention to the fact that whatever the quality of the Macrotexture and Microtexture present at the road surface, it exists a speed limit from which skid resistance will drops down.
+The Original Profile which embeds both sufficient Microtexture and Macrotexture, maintains high skid resistance at almost all speed increases.
+It is from 40 km / h that is a slight drop of the skid resistance is noted.
+This slight drop of the skid resistance draws attention to the fact that whatever the quality of the Macrotexture and Microtexture present on the road surface, there exists a speed limit from which skid resistance will drops down.

-The Profile 1, smoother than the Original Profile at the Microtexture scale, produces lower skid resistance than this latter at all simulated speeds.
+The Profile 1, smoother than the Original Profile at the Microtexture scale, produces lower skid resistance than the latter at all simulated speeds.
 This behavior highlights the key role of the Microtexture in insuring skid resistance.
-The drop of the skid resistance against speed is faster for the Profile 1 compared to the Original profile.
-This shows also the importance of the Microtexture in maintain of the skid resistance at all speeds.
-Also, the speed limit with which the skid resistance starts dropping down arrives earlier than of the Original Profile.
+The drop of the skid resistance with increased speed is faster for the Profile 1 compared to the Original profile.
+This shows also the importance of the Microtexture in maintaining skid resistance at all speeds.
+Furthermore, the speed limit at which the skid resistance starts dropping arrives earlier than of the Original Profile.

-The Profile 2, smoother than the Profile 1 at the Macrotexture scale, produces the same skid resistance that the Profile 1 at very low speeds.
-But, this skid resistance drops down drastically when the speed starts to increase and becomes event nil (total hydroplaning) at 40 km/h.
-This behavior pointes out the crucial role of the Macrotexture in maintaining the skid resistance on wet roads when at high speeds.
+The Profile 2, smoother than the Profile 1 at the Macrotexture scale, produces the same skid resistance as Profile 1 at very low speeds.
+But, this skid resistance drops down drastically when the speed starts to increase and becomes eventually nil (total hydroplaning) at 40 km/h.
+This behavior points out the crucial role of the Macrotexture in maintaining the skid resistance on wet roads when at high speeds.
 Indeed, this scales contributes actively to the escape of the water trapped in contact.

-For two wet road surfaces with same Macrotexture, the higher the Microtexture is, the better the skid resistance at all speeds will be, even if it exists a speed limit from which the skid resistance will start to drop.
-For two wet road surfaces with same Microtexture, the higher the Macrotexture is, the later the hydroplaning will happen.
+For two wet road surfaces with same Macrotexture, the higher the Microtexture is the better the skid resistance at all speeds will be, even if it exists at a speed limit, at which skid resistance will start to drop.
+For two wet road surfaces with same Microtexture, the higher the Macrotexture is, the later hydroplaning will happen.

 Conclusion

 The paper aimed to identify the role the Macrotexture and Microtexture of road surface.
-To do so, the ‘Dynamic Friction Model’ (DFM), recently developed is used to simulating the skid resistance of a road surface smoothed at different degrees.
-The smoothing procedure of the road surface was done subtracting from the original profile of the road surface the first and second fundamental Intrinsic Mode Functions (fundamental profiles) successively.
+To do so, the ‘Dynamic Friction Model’ (DFM), recently developed is used to simulate the skid resistance of a road surface smoothed to different degrees.
+The smoothing procedure of the road surface was derived by successively subtracting from the original profile of the road surface the first and second fundamental Intrinsic Mode Functions (fundamental profiles).
 These fundamental Intrinsic Mode Functions are obtained by decomposing the original profile of the road surface using an Empirical Mode Decomposition method that part of the Huang Hilbert Transform technique.

-The results obtained by using the DFM on these three different surfaces show that for two wet road surfaces with same Macrotexture, the higher the Microtexture is, the better the skid resistance will be at all speeds, even if it exists a speed limit from which the skid resistance will start to drop.
-Also, for two wet road surfaces with same Microtexture, the higher the Macrotexture is, the later the hydroplaning will happen.
+The results obtained by using the DFM on these three different surfaces show that for two wet road surfaces with same Macrotexture, the higher the Microtexture is, the better the skid resistance will be at all speeds, even if it exists at a speed limit from which the skid resistance will start to drop.
+Furthermore, for two wet road surfaces with same Microtexture, the higher the Macrotexture is, then the later the hydroplaning will occur.

 References